Actual Engine Removal

 It turns out that our final setup was plenty robust for all of the dynamics involved.
 Emily leaned against the boat to hold it taut against the dock lines.
 This reduced some of the motion, but there were still significant wakes during the day.
 To add to the motion, the wind picked up markedly and also rocked the boat.

-I learned a new trick courtesy of Terry.
-By using three attachment points on a hanging mass, large items can be precisely positioned.
+I learned a new trick courtesy of Terry of Diver Down Yacht Service.
+By using three lines at the lift point of a hanging mass, large items can be precisely positioned.
+I wish I had a better picture of this in action.
 Terry uses this technique to singlehandedly install large propellers underwater.
-We had three people and were able to easily lower the engine onto its cradle.
+With Terry's help, we were able to easily lower the engine onto its cradle.

 |The engine is giving me the stink-eye for disturbing it.
 Your iron heart will beat again, buddy!|